Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Improving the r -weights on the L2 norms of rho , sigma and alpha on Sigma

 Here, $0 < \varepsilon < \tilde \varepsilon$.
 Then, the following inequality holds true:

-for all $1 \leq m \leq l$, $t_0^* \leq t_1^*\leq t_2^* \leq t_3^*$. \end{proposition}
+for all $1 \leq m \leq l$. \end{proposition}

-\begin{remark} Notice that we do not have the weighted bound on the $0$\textsuperscript{th} order terms.
-On the other hand, we do not require the $0$\textsuperscript{th} order weighted integral term to be bounded (this is because we always use this boundedness statement when taking care of the nonlinear error terms). \end{remark}
+\begin{remark} Notice that we do not have the weighted bound on the $0$\textsuperscript{th} order terms (note that $m \geq 1$).
+On the other hand, we do not require the $0$\textsuperscript{th} order weighted integral term to be bounded (this is because, when we ish to estimate the nonlinear error terms, and we encounter a term with zero derivatives falling on it, we are allowed to just use the bootstrap assumptions to estimate that particular term). \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:imprhosigma}] We divide the proof in two steps.
 In \textbf{Step 1}, we will prove the claim for $\rho$, whereas in \textbf{Step 2}, we will prove the claim for $\sigma$.